 From Excuses to Excursions by Gloria Atanmo

 One of the most inspirational books for black women, From Excuses to Excursions, is about how Gloria Atanmo took her dreams and made them a reality despite her financial situation.
-She lays out her journey of becoming a travel blogger and the struggles of traveling alone as a black woman.
+She lays out her journey to a creative life and in becoming a travel blogger and the struggles of traveling alone as a black woman.